 LymeTV began production on our ongoing scientific documentary film titled Lyme: Shifting the Paradigm in 2018.
-We have not filmed in person during the pandemic.
-We will continue production in the fall of 2021 & are seeking funds to cover the final production expenses of our film.
+We have not filmed in person during the pandemic with the exception of one expert interview in 2021.
+We are seeking funds to cover the final production expenses of our film.

 LymeTV's production will be submitted to the Sundance Film Festival when completed.
 The film will be free & available to all.